rdallasgray/pallet/README.md

 #Pallet

-##tl;dr

-Pallet is a simple package-management system for Emacs.
+Pallet is a package-management tool for Emacs.

 It uses rejeep's excellent [Cask](https://github.com/rejeep/cask.el) as a platform to keep